Orbit determination: Observational data

 In order to determine the unknown orbit of a body, some observations of its motion with time are required.
 In early modern astronomy, the only available observational data for celestial objects were the right ascension and declination, obtained by observing the body as it moved in its observation arc, relative to the fixed stars, using an optical telescope.
 This corresponds to knowing the object's relative direction in space, measured from the observer, but without knowledge of the distance of the object, i.e. the resultant measurement contains only direction information, like a unit vector.

 With radar, relative distance measurements (by timing of the radar echo) and relative velocity measurements (by measuring the Doppler effect of the radar echo) are possible using radio telescopes.
 However, the returned signal strength from radar decreases rapidly, as the inverse fourth power of the range to the object.
 This generally limits radar observations to objects relatively near the Earth, such as artificial satellites and Near-Earth objects.
+Active radio emission by an object (such as a radio beacon or transponder) has a milder reduction in strength as the inverse square of range.
 Larger apertures permit tracking of transponders on interplanetary spacecraft throughout the Solar System, and radar astronomy of natural bodies.

 Various space agencies and commercial providers operate tracking networks to provide these observations.
 See :Category:Deep space networks for a partial listing.
 Space-based tracking of satellites is also regularly performed.
 See List of radio telescopes#Space-based and Space Network.

+A satellite trying to determine its own orbit can use a hyperbolic navigation system for the state vectors (location and velocity) as well as time.
+The French DORIS system is made for this purpose and consists of many emitting ground stations.
+Satellite navigation systems originally used on land can also be used for this purpose, especially for LEO and SSO.